Im-Stivik/Pokemon-Gen-3-Port/README.md

 this project relaying on the reverse engeniring fire red and leaf green project from: https://github.com/pret/pokefirered

+# how to install:
+1. use unity version 2023.1.11f1
+//TODO: add the install project steps

 # current Progress on files recreated:
  * species_info.h - Done